ossobv/asterisk-deb/README.rst

     debian/rules:76: recipe for target 'override_dh_autoreconf' failed
     make[1]: *** [override_dh_autoreconf] Error 1

-That is fixed either by forcing the correct timestamps, or by using a pristine config directory.
+That is fixed either by forcing configure to be back in place, or simply by using a pristine Asterisk source directory.